-We selected three real-life web services as the subject programs for our study: Aviation Consignment Management Service (ACMS), China Unicom billing service (CUBS), and Parking billing service (PBS), which were developed by ourselves based on the real-life specifications.
+We selected three real-life web services as the subject programs for our study, and implemented them ourselves, based on their official specifications: Aviation Consignment Management Service (ACMS); China Unicom Billing Service (CUBS); and Parking Billing Service (PBS).

 R2C8: In the first Research Question, DRT is evaluated by comparing the effectiveness (in terms of F-, F2- and T-measure) with that of RT and RPT, also if DRT is described in references as an improvement of RT and PT.
 An additional comparison with a more competitive technique is more significant to appreciate effectiveness of DRT.
 Some techniques that improve RT and PT are reported by authors in Section 6.2.

-Response: Thanks for the suggestion.
-As described in Section 6.2, there are two kinds of related techniques, namely adaptive random testing (ART) and adaptive testing (AT).
-ART improves the fault detection efficiency of RT through evenly spread test suites in the input domain.
-AT improves the fault detection efficiency of RT through introducing feedback to the process of RT.
-We decide to include AT as an additional benchmark technique due to their similar rationale.
+Response: Thank you for the suggestion.
+As described in Section 6.2, there are two related techniques: adaptive random testing (ART) and adaptive testing (AT).
+ART attempts to improve the fault detection ability of RT by evenly spreading the test cases throughout the input domain.
+AT attempts to do so by introducing feedback into the RT process.
+Based on the suggestion, and due to their similar rationales, we have decided to include AT as an additional benchmark technique.

-Action: In the revised version, we have added AT as an additional benchmark technique in Section 4.3.1 and Section 5.
+Action: In the revised manuscript , we have added AT as an additional benchmark technique (Section 4.3.1 and Section 5).

 For discussion: Although we have completed additional experiments with AT.
 I am still not sure whether this is should add or not.
 Please suggest.